 Small Family Farms

+Produce stands often have organic food that is a bit easier on the budget than supermarkets or health food stores.
 The best way to find these is to keep an eye out as you’re driving in your area.
-You can also check Craiglist or your local city’s Facebook group to start connecting with people and asking if they know someone who might know someone…
+You can also check Craigslist or your local city’s Facebook group to start connecting with people and asking if they know someone who might know someone…

 I know that massive list can be a bit overwhelming, so I’d like to sum it up with 10 simple tips to get you started: